islam - MTL Circumcision

 Why Circumcision Is Important In Islam

 Circumcision, as a practice, is being observed by millions of families across the globe.
 Islam, however, is the largest single religious group on earth to circumcise their boys.
 Also known as Tahara, meaning purification, the religion takes this practice seriously.
-Although, there is no set age for boys to be circumcised, nearly every adult male Muslim adherent are.
+Although there is no set age for circumcision, nearly all adult male Muslim adherents have undergone the procedure.

 Circumcision as a practice is not mentioned in the Quran, but it is found in the Sunnah – the recorded words and actions of Prophet Muhammad, where it is stated that circumcision is a law for men.
 The main reason advanced by the religion for circumcision is cleanliness or purification.

 According to Islam, it is vital that every Muslim wash before praying and it is also essential that after using the toilet, no urine should be left in any part of the body.
-Without circumcision, there are always chances that some urine will remain within the prepuce after using the toilet.
+Without circumcision, there is a risk that traces of urine may remain trapped under the foreskin after urination.

 Unlike other religions such as Judaism, where this procedure is purely religious and is performed by a religious figure, in Islam, circumcision can be carried out in a hospital or a clinic.
 There are also no strict requirements that the person carrying out the circumcision must be a Muslim, though they must be medically trained, certified, and licensed to carry out circumcision.